narfdotpl/playlists/for_humans.md

 1. Seether - Gasoline
 1. Saving Abel - New Tattoo
-1. Theory Of A Deadman - Bad Girlfriend
+1. Theory of a Deadman - Bad Girlfriend
 1. Stone Sour - Do Me A Favor
 1. Foo Fighters - The Pretender
 1. Guano Apes - You Can't Stop Me